 Now, this travel-blog of mine is a bit different from my other travel-blogs at Guide to Iceland, where I focus on interesting sights to visit in Iceland.

-But I am now going to introduce to you a genuine Icelandic product; the first and only whiskey distillery in Iceland producing whiskey from 100% Icelandic barley; Eimverk Distillery.
+But I am now going to introduce to you a genuine Icelandic product; the first whiskey distillery in Iceland producing whiskey from 100% Icelandic barley; Eimverk Distillery.

 They needed an additional guide so we went to check it out.

 From my 3rd guided tour of Eimverk distillery